Q&A with Bruce Thompson,

 Q: Why do we talk about financial independence more than retirement planning?

-A: That’s so 20th century.
-Retirement is a 20th century social experiment that is gradually becoming irrelevant for many people.
-We prefer to talk about planning for your financial independence.
-These days, it’s less about being put to pasture and more about living productive, satisfying lives doing the things we love.
+A: These days, it’s less about being put to pasture and more about living productive, satisfying lives doing the things we love.
 Success is being able to control how you spend your time!

 Q: Why don’t we shout about the amount of our “assets under management”?